- Exhibits & Animals

 The Maritime Aquarium’s traveling teachers travel more than 26,500 miles every year to deliver education programs to more than 25,000 students.
 That’s so many miles, we had to buy them a second bicycle.

 No shuffleboard on our poop deck!
-The Maritime Aquarium’s research vessel, Oceanic, cruises Long Island Sound more than 300 times per year, all year round, with public and student groups.
+The Maritime Aquarium’s research vessel cruises Long Island Sound more than 300 times per year, all year round, with public and student groups.
 Educators on board introduce participants to the marine life of Long Island Sound and collect scientific data on water and air conditions and more.

 Start polishing those apples, kids!
-More than 150,000 school children are taught by Maritime Aquarium educators each year, but even a fun family visit offers endless opportunities for informal education on the marine life of Long Island Sound.
+More than 150,000 school children are taught by Maritime Aquarium educators each year, but even a fun family visit offers endless opportunities for informal education about the marine life of Long Island Sound.

 The Maritime Aquarium takes its mission to educate children and adults seriously.
 We couldn’t do it without the support of admission revenues, members, and philanthropic organizations.